treeverse/onboarding/booklet.md

 ### Goal: Improve the quickstart section

 If something in the quickstart section is not clear, it needs to be improved!
-First, ask your buddy or another developer for clarifcation - and take note of what needs to change in the docs.
+First, ask your buddy or another developer for clarification - and take note of what needs to change in the docs.
 Later, after you have cloned lakeFS - you can edit the documentation to include your improvements.

 ## Chapter 2: Your development environment